Location: Chiang Mai, Thailand

 This program contributes to local conservation and globally to Sustainable Development Goals #4 Quality Education, #8 Decent Work and Economic Growth, #13 Climate Action and #15, Life On Land, as set by the United Nations.

 The main focus of this program will be monitoring a semi-wild herd of elephants who have previously been relieved from tourist camps.
-Volunteers and interns are encouraged to get involved with community work by teaching English to local community members.
+Volunteers and interns are encouraged to get involved with community initiatives alongside their conservation work.

-- Biodiversity Hikes – this is offered as an alternative to the ele hikes.
-You could be collecting data on birds, insect sampling, camera trap surveys, night hikes & medicinal hikes depending on season.
+- Biodiversity Hikes where you will be collecting data on birds, insect sampling, camera trap surveys, night hikes & medicinal hikes depending on season.

 First night accommodation is in shared rooms with shared bathroom facilities.

 In the village, each volunteer has their own room in a local homestay.
 This will either be in the homestay with the family (private room) or in a private hut away from the main house.
-There is cold running water for washing and drinking water is provided.
-Asian style squat toilet facilities are available.
 Participants will also be given at least one base duty day whilst on project to help keep base hygienic for everyone to use.

 - Minimum age 18